Home > Business > Marketing communication > Neuromarketing: how can you use neuroscience to sell better?

 Another technique used is eye-tracking, to better understand the subject's attention span.
 In practical terms, this involves measuring the movement of a consumer's eyes.
 This makes it possible to analyse the paths travelled by the eye on a specific medium (website, packaging, advertising campaign, etc.) and to determine the areas that are looked at the most: number of glances, time, reading direction, order of eye movement, etc. Netflix, for example, uses eye-tracking to optimise navigation on its application.

-Third very popular tool, particularly by large groups like L'Oréal, is EEG (electroencephalography).
-Using electrodes connected and attached to the scalp, this tool measures the electrical waves generated by the brain.
-The objective: to see in real time how the brain reacts emotionally to a given experience (watching an advertisement or browsing an e-commerce site, for example).
+EEG (electroencephalography) is a third tool that is highly prized, particularly by major groups such as L'Oréal.
+Using electrodes attached to the scalp, this tool measures the electrical waves generated by the brain.
+The aim is to see in real time how the brain reacts emotionally to a given experience (watching an advert or browsing an e-commerce site, for example).

 Also read: After the IoT, the IoB?
 We tell you all about the Internet of Behavior

-Thanks to these different tools, you obtain precise data to better understand what your target is looking for, better understand them and, consequently, improve their experience.
-So much information that will help you influence their behavior and decision-making.
-For example, by giving him good recommendations during an advertising campaign.
-Or by adapting the ergonomics of an e-commerce site to your preferences.
+Thanks to these different tools, you can obtain precise data to help you better understand what your target audience is looking for, understand them better and, as a result, improve their experience.
+All this information will help you to influence their behaviour and decision-making.
+By giving them the right recommendations for an advertising campaign, for example.
+Or adapting the ergonomics of an e-commerce site to their preferences.

 In the end, you increase your chances of capturing the attention of your target audience.
 What's more, by being more precise in what you do, you can optimise your actions (campaigns, content creation, etc.) and become more effective.
 At the same time as rationalising your investments.
 Neuromarketing can be applied in both the physical and digital worlds.